-- 1. Assist students in coping with peer pressure and emerging personal, social and emotional problems. - 2.
-Initiate teacher/student/counsellors conferences and parent/teacher/student/counselor conferences, as necessary, as a way to resolve problems. - 3.
+- 1. Assist students in coping with peer pressure and emerging personal, social and emotional challenges. - 2.
+Initiate teacher/student/counselor conferences and parent/teacher/student/counselor conferences, as necessary, as a way to resolve problems. - 3.
 Regularly review with students their educational progress and career plans. - 4.
 Provide information to assist students with career planning. - 5.
-Encourage students to benefit from the curriculum and extracurricular programs. - 6.
-Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn. - 7.
+Encourage students to participate and engage in the curriculum and extracurricular programs. - 6.
+Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image, promote confidence, and support their learning. - 7.
 Report incidents of discrimination and harassment that are witnessed or otherwise brought to the counselor's attention to the building administrator and/or Dignity Act Coordinator (DAC) in a timely manner.